Welcome to the 2016 Rochester College Academic Symposium

 April 19, 2016 – A Celebration of the Liberal Arts

 Welcome to Rochester College’s 13th annual Academic Symposium, where we join together to celebrate our vibrant academic community.
 We are especially honored to present the academic achievements and capstone projects of 89 Rochester College students.

 This year’s program boasts a diversity of subject matter and a display of critical thinking as reflected in our students’ scholarly papers, executive simulations, public relations campaigns for real world clients, theatrical performances, and musical recitals.
-Our Symposium events include four performances of The Taming of the Shrew, one of Shakespeare’s most enduring and endearing comedies.
+Our Symposium events include performances of The Winter’s Tale, one of Shakespeare’s final works as well as Charles Dickens’s A Tale of Two Cities.
 These performances and all of our students’ presentations are exciting indicators of our mission to “prepare students for a life of study and service” by developing in them increasing abilities to perform scholarly research, to communicate with excellence, and to think critically and creatively.

 We welcome your participation in this wonderful event, and we congratulate our student scholars for their achievements.